informatik-studium/seminar-data-analysis/README.md

 First, uncomment the `create_gif()` call at the bottom of the `main.py` and then run it.

 ## Create a CPD animation
-First, uncomment the `create_daily_precipitation_file()` call at the bottom of the `main.py`.
-Afterwards, run the `cumulative_precipitation_with_decay.py` file.
+First, uncomment the `create_daily_precipitation_file()`, set a range of dates and call at the bottom of the `main.py`.
+Afterwards, set the correct starting date and run the `cumulative_precipitation_with_decay.py` file.
+This could take a relatively long time.
 Note: dont interact with the pyplot window.
-This could take a relatively long time.

 ## Hardware Requirements